Facts Before Outrage

 As I indicate at the outset of the present Blog post, my goal is not to evaluate whether the sentence(s) imposed upon Hamilton were appropriate – there is insufficient information publicly available to do so.
 My objective herein is to discuss the nature of ‘letters of support’ in the sentencing process and the dangers of jumping to conclusions in the absence or relevant information.
 This will necessarily require me to comment on certain aspects of the prosecution of Hamilton (and prosecution of criminal and Code of Service Discipline offences generally).

 Many people have commented on the inappropriateness of MGen Dawe’s letter, even though they have not read that letter and the letter was not made public by the CBC or any other news media.
 Many have commented on the sentence that Hamilton received, and the potential impact that the letters may have had, without having actually read the judgment relating to the finding of guilt or the reasons for sentencing.
 Many people have commented on the relevance of Hamilton’s reported mental health illness and the appropriateness of the judge considering this factor on sentencing.
-Again, these comments have generally be offered in the absence of any information regarding evidence of Hamilton’s mental illness, or any meaningful information about the relevance of any mental illness to the specific circumstances of the offences, or the sentence.
+Again, these comments have generally been offered in the absence of any information regarding evidence of Hamilton’s mental illness, or any meaningful information about the relevance of any mental illness to the specific circumstances of the offences, or the sentence.

 In other words, a great many people have expressed marked outrage about actions and decisions by senior CF personnel in the absence of much – or any – relevant information about those actions or decisions.
 I have read on social media, diatribes authored by current or former officers or senior personnel which are predicated on a marked lack of information.